-J. Andrew Enright was named Vice President, Retail Development & Strategy in March 2019.
+J. Andrew Enright was named Senior Vice President, Retail Strategy & Operations in January 2024.
+He was Vice President, Retail Development & Strategy from March 2019 to December 2023.
 He was Senior Director, Retail Development from July 2018 to March 2019.
 He was Director, Retail Analytics from May 2017 to June 2018.
-He was One to One Channel Marketing Manager from July 2016 to April 2017.
-He was CRM Analytics Manager from August 2014 to June 2016.

 Kerilyn M. Johnson was named Vice President, General Counsel and Secretary in April 2017.
-She joined Ace in 2013 as Senior Corporate Counsel and was promoted to Assistant General Counsel in 2015.

 William R. Kiss III was named Vice President, Digital, Social & CRM in May 2018.
 From June 2016 to April 2018, he was Senior Director, Head of Ecommerce, Digital Marketing & Omni-Channel Strategy.
-Prior to joining Ace, he was Chief Marketing Officer for Sears Holding Company.